scnowak/Professional-Portfolio/README.md

 ## Installation

 1. Clone the repository from GitHub
-1. Install `node.js`
+2. Install `node.js`
-1. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-1. Run `npm start` to start the web server and connect
+4. Run `npm start` to start the web server and connect
+5. Deploy in netlify

 ## User Story